Days Past Due and Amount Past Due

 Amount and days past due are the numbers that are used to calculate delinquency.
 Amount past due is calculated as the total amount to come due to date minus the total amount paid (excluding principal-only payments).
 The number of days past due is equal to the number of days since the furthest past payment that has not yet been completely paid.

 While the amount and days past due are typically calculated by the system, you can make adjustments to both numbers manually.
-These adjustments are made from Account Setup > Setup Tools > > Past Due Adjustments inside of any account.
+These adjustments are made from Account Setup > Setup Tools > inside of any account.
+From there, click the stacked line icon to open up a drop down window, then select Past Due Adjustments.

 To make an adjustment, choose which type of adjustment you want to make, either days past due or amount past due.
 Click ADD to add an adjustment.